biocatiit/website/content/pages/index.rst

             .. caption::

-                :h3:`Beamline scientist position open at BioCAT`
+                :h3:`Coordinator position open at BioCAT`

-                BioCAT is seeking a Ph.D. level scientist to lead the X-ray Fiber Diffraction Program at the beamline with a major emphasis on studies of striated muscle systems.
+                BioCAT is seeking a Coordinator to support the operations of the facility.

             .. button:: Learn More
                 :class: primary block
-                :target: {filename}/news/2026_fiber_scientist_ad.rst
+                :target: {filename}/news/2026_coordinator_ad.rst

         .. row::